Stage IV Lung Cancer With ALK Rearrangement

 What Is Stage IV Lung Cancer With ALK Rearrangement?

-type of lung cancer is rare, and people who get it are usually not smokers.
+type of lung cancer is rare, and people who get it often aren’t smokers.
 Although there isn't a cure, there are treatments for it that can slow down your cancer and help you feel better.

 "Stage IV" means that the